 Grass poor quality

 We got our grass done for free as part of an incentive, and it’s pretty rubbish.
 It’s like they’ve just thrown grass rolls over soil that’s full of rubble.
-It’s uneven, it doesn’t drain so pools of water collect when it’s raining, you can feel bumps and lumps when walking on it in bare feet and when we dug down to put the decking in, we pulled out lots of rock, nails, tile and other bits of rubble.
-There’s a decent amount of space in the yard for storage.
-If the grass were evened up a bit, you could probably fit a little 10ft trampoline in there to keep the kids entertained.
+It’s uneven, it doesn’t drain, so pools of water collect when it’s raining, you can feel bumps and lumps when walking on it in bare feet and when we dug down to put the decking in, we pulled out lots of rock, nails, tile and other bits of rubble.

 Lack of drainage

-As I said above, there’s a lack of draining in the grass so water pools.
-There is an area of the garden in particular that becomes swamp link during spring and if we have a lot of summer rain.
+As I said above, there’s a lack of drainage in the grass, so water pools.
+There is an area of the garden in particular that becomes swamp-like during spring, and if we have a lot of summer rain.
 July/August 2023 has been wet so far, and this has turned into a swamp.

 The site manager